yizhisec/delayed/README.md

     * default: list, enqueued tasks.
     * default_id: str, the next task id.
     * default_noti: list, the same length as enqueued tasks.
-    * default_enqueued: sorted set, enqueued tasks with their enqueued timestamp.
+    * default_enqueued: sorted set, enqueued tasks with their timeouts.
-    * default_dequeued: sorted set, dequeued tasks with their dequeued timestamp.
+    * default_dequeued: sorted set, dequeued tasks with their dequeued timestamps.

 3. **Q: Why the worker is slow?**
 A: The `ForkedWorker` forks a new process for each new task.
 So all the tasks are isolated and you won't leak memory.